nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

     This switch is intended to only work with DEBUG builds as it opens up a huge security problem if distributed to production systems.
 Any malicious process could attempt to direct the updater to a malignant server trying to then download and execute a payload that might further infect the target machine.

 Overrides all other [Server Discovery](Server-Discovery.md) methods.
 Useful to quickly switch to different update configurations while testing the local debug build.
 The value is ignored in RELEASE builds, if set.

-### `--no-scheduled-task`

-Can be used in conjunction with the [`--install`](#-install) switch to skip the creation of the Scheduled Task.
-Useful if you rather wish to invoke the updater via your own mechanism, like a button in your product or whatever event works best for you.

-### `--no-autostart`

-Can be used in conjunction with the [`--install`](#-install) switch to skip registering in the current users autostart.
-Useful if you rather wish to invoke the updater via your own mechanism, like a button in your product or whatever event works best for you.

 ## Internal